-DNSFilter allows you to block tracking domains with a special Trackers category, separate from our Advertising category.
-This gives you the ability to increase user privacy on your networks.
+DNSFilter provides the feature to block tracking domains with a distinct Trackers category, separate from our Advertising category.
+This feature empowers you to enhance user privacy within your networks.

 What are trackers?

-Trackers are scripts and services which are embedded on websites and collect information about site visitors.
-While it sounds benign, there is a surprising amount of information that can be gathered, including:
+Trackers are scripts and services embedded within websites, collecting information about site visitors.
+Although seemingly harmless, a surprising amount of data can be compiled, including:

-- How long you've been on a page
+- How long you've remained on a page

 - Where your mouse is hovering